 Droopy Upper Eyelids (Ptosis Repair)

-Causes of Drooping Eyelids
+what are some Causes of Drooping Eyelids?

 Drooping eyelids, or ptosis, may be congenital, the result of an injury or acquired over time as muscles thin and stretch through the normal aging process.
 This drooping occurs when the muscles that lift the eyelid are not strong enough to do so properly and may require surgical repair.
 Individuals who suffer from ptosis commonly complain that they always look “tired” and because of the constant effort to raise the eyelids, may experience fatigue and tension headaches.